devina-das/scheduler/README.md

 Technical Descriptions:
 Users will interact with the program through commands such as add, edit, remove, and display.
-- Add: Will allow the user to add a task with the following information (Title, Day, Time, Description).
+- Add: Will allow the user to add a task with the following information (Title, Date, Time, Description).
 - Edit: Will allow the user to edit some part of an existing task.
 - Remove: Will allow the user to remove a task.
 - Display: Will display all the tasks clearly to the user.

-We will use a struct to store task information: Title, Day, Time, and Description.
-We will use an enum to store the different days of the week (Mon - Sun) We will read/write to a file to store lists between user sessions.
+We will read/write to a file to store lists between user sessions.
 We may look into other ways to do this.

 Checkpoint 1: